 Dental implants are changing the way people live.
 They are designed to provide a foundation for replacement teeth which look, feel, and function like natural teeth.
 A person who has lost teeth can regain the ability to eat their favorite foods with comfort and confidence.
-Patients can smile with confidence, safe in the knowledge that their teeth appear natural and that their natural facial contours have been preserved.
+Village Family Dental patients can smile with confidence, safe in the knowledge that their teeth appear natural and that their natural facial contours have been preserved.

-Dental implants are cylindrical tooth root analogs made from an alloy of primarily titanium.
+Dental implants are cylindrical tooth root analogs made from an alloy that is primarily composed of titanium.
 They are used for supporting abutments of various kinds in the restoration of teeth.
 The titanium cylinder is surgically placed in the jawbone and over a period of about six weeks undergoes a process called osseointegration whereby it very nearly fuses to the bone.
 After the implant fixture osseointegrates it is ready to be used in the restoration and replacement of teeth.

 Implants are used in several unique ways in order to replace missing teeth:

 - Individual crowns An implant can replace a single tooth by way of support for an abutment crown which is the visible component of a tooth in the mouth.